loyahdev/youtubedl/README.md

 ## Introduction

-- This is a web-based YouTube downloading website for my family!
+- This is a web-based YouTube downloading website made for an iOS shortcut Downloadify

 ## Demonstration

-- Here is the [link](https://youtube.peterli.website) for this repository demonstration.
+- Here is the [link](https://loyahdev.me/youtubedl) for this repository demonstration.

+## Reason

+YouTube kind of made downloading videos way harder and current shortcuts are deemed not working.
+I made this using a downloading API for simplicity and a downloader that has no ads or sketchy websites.

 ## Thanks